davidribeiro-dev/pi-game/README.md

 Version  0.9 - Stable mutiplayer, Make in game elements such as UI, map geomentry, movment stable.

-    Version 0.9.5 (Opitonal) - Make a seprate build for debuging (Debug build)
+    Version 0.9.5 (Opitonal) - Make a seprate build for debugging (Debug build)

 Version  1.0 - Full relase, stable build, bug fixes, stable, and streamlined  UI.

 # Bugs:
-Multiplayer synching not working for one of the players.
+Multiplayer tag system synching not working for one of the players.